 Well, I bet you all know what time of the year it is.
-Happy Winter Solstice holidays for you all!
+Happy Winter Solstice for you all!
 What?
 I’m sure not all of my viewers celebrate Christmas like I do, but everybody deserves season greetings anyway.
 And talking about Christmas, I’ve decided to take a look at one of the weirdest Christmas-themed games I’ve ever played, Christmas Carnage!

 Christmas Carnage (AKA Xmas Carnage) is a FPS made by German company Soft Enterprises and released in 1994 for DOS.
 Not to be confused with the freeware game with the same title, made by John Dondzila and released a year later.